Shaping the Future of Subsea Telecoms

 Sustainable Subsea Networks Report

-In Phase 2 of the Sustainability Project, SubOptic members have come together to lead Working Groups focused on developing sustainability metrics for subsea cable systems.
-These groups are tackling different aspects of the overarching goal to create more sustainable subsea networks.
+In Phase 2 of the Sustainable Subsea Networks' work, academic researchers and SubOptic members came together in Working Groups to develop sustainability metrics for subsea cable systems.
+These groups tackled the entire lifecycle of cable with the overarching goal to create more sustainable subsea networks.

 Report on Best Practices in Cable Landing Station Sustainability